SEPTA

 Notes:

-Following Rebuilds between 2002 and 2004 by Brookville, these cars were renumbered into the 23xx series and designated as “PCC-IIs”
+*Following Rebuilds between 2002 and 2004 by Brookville, the PCC cars were renumbered into the 23xx series and designated as “PCC-IIs”

 1981-